 Need for Trustworthy Systems

-Global service provider, enterprise, and government networks rely on the unimpeded operation of complex computing and communications networks.
+Global service providers, enterprises, and government networks rely on the unimpeded operation of complex computing and communications networks.
 The integrity of the data and IT infrastructure is foundational to maintaining the security of these networks and user trust.
 With the evolution to anywhere, anytime access to personal data, users expect the same level of access and security on every network.
 The threat landscape is also changing, with adversaries becoming more aggressive.
 Protecting networks from attacks by malevolent actors and from counterfeit and tampered products becomes even more crucial.

 In trustworthy systems, trust starts at the lowest levels of hardware and is carried through the boot process, into the operating system (OS) kernel, and finally into runtime in the OS.